24 Weekend Getaways, Road Trips & Day Trips from Kansas City

 What are some of your favorite places to visit near the metro?
 Let us know in the comments!

-If you want to stay up to date, join the scoop to get it delivered right to your inbox!
+If you want to stay up to date, click below to join THE SCOOP!
+Get it delivered right to your inbox!

 From our family to yours, iFamilyKC